About Capital United Soccer Club

 Our partners and sponsors are very important to our Club and our players.
 Without them, we could not achieve any kind of success.
 See our Partner/Sponsor List.

-In April 2014 we announced our affiliation with West Ottawa Soccer Club (WOSC).
-Read the affiliation announcement.
+In November 2017 we announced our alliance with Cumberland United Soccer Club.
+Read the alliance announcement.